 Transforming the Illusion of Competition Among Healers

-I wrote and am sharing this post specifically for my peers & friends in the healing profession.
+I wrote and am sharing this post specifically for my peers & friends in the energy-healing profession.

 The idea of competition among healers has been coming up in conversations with peers recently.

 It seems that many of us struggle with knowing that competition among healers down right silly. but still struggle with it in our own being or see it in the behaviors within our healing community and professions.
 I believe we can transform this!
 Who better then a group of gifted healers, ready to heal the world?

 Most holistic practitioners and healers know the benefits offered by healthy interactions with other practitioners.
 We have experienced firsthand the insights and gifts that collaborations with our peers can create.We know how helpful it is to be able to call on a friend in our profession and say, “Hey, I came across something really weird today, and I am not sure what to make of it.
 What is your take on it?”
 There is growth and learning in these collaborations.
 They strengthen us as individuals and our profession becomes stronger too.

 However, as business owners, we can sometimes feel undercurrents of outdated and unsupported beliefs that whisper to us that we are in competition with our peers for clients.
 Yet when we get right down to it, how can a profession of helpers, who make it our life’s work to help bring balance to the world, be in competition with each other?
 We know that competition among healers is not supportive of our healing practices, so what causes us to run our business as if this illusion of a threat is real?

 In my own inner work with this issue, I have identified a few complexes that seem to be clear tripping hazards that prevent us healers to really step up and create the kind of collaboration and cooperation among us that can really boost our profession, our clients and our communities.
 Whether we find our self showing behaviors from one of these complexes or see one in the actions of our peers, simply being able to identify these complexes seems like a step in the right direction.